What Is Implied Authority in Business?

 When an agent or employee acts with implied authority, it creates a liability for the business and for the person.
 In the case of the car dealer, the liability might be just a lower profit on the car, but in other cases, the liability might be more serious.
 For example, if an employee of a ski resort lets someone who is disabled onto a ski lift (in violation of company policy), and the skier has an injury, the employee has created a liability which can cost the company a large amount.

 While it might look like the company suffers the liability, the company might claim that the employee acted outside their scope of responsibility, leaving the employee with the liability.
+In the case above, for example, with company policy against allowing certain types of disabled people on the ski lifts, the employee has acted outside the bounds of the employment agreement and can be personally liable.

 How Does a Business Deal With Implied Authority Abuses?